supple-kit/supple-css/lib/utilities/spacing/README.md

   Applies padding at the start of the block axis with the value of `0`
 </div>
 ```
-The are a lot more combinations possible, please check [the SCSS file](./_index.scss) for more options.
+The are a lot more combinations possible, please check [the variables SCSS file](./_variables.scss) for more options.

 ### responsive modifiers
 When you set breakpoints in `$in-breakpoint` you can use them like this: